-In recent years, adolescent and young adult oncology has emerged as a distinct field due to lack of progress in survival and quality-of-life outcomes (Ferrari et al. 2010; Smith et al. 2013).
-The significant developmental change that occurs during this life stage complicates a diagnosis of cancer, often leading to unique physical, social and emotional effects for young women at the time of diagnosis and throughout the cancer journey (Smith et al. 2012).
+In recent years, adolescent and young adult oncology has emerged as a distinct field due to lack of progress in survival and quality-of-life outcomes.

+The significant developmental change that occurs during this life stage complicates a diagnosis of cancer, often leading to unique physical, social and emotional effects for young people at the time of diagnosis and throughout the cancer journey (Smith et al. 2012).

-In caring for young women with cancer, akin to the comorbidities that require specific care in the older cancer population, the treatment team needs to pay careful attention to promoting normal development (COSA 2014).
+In caring for young people with cancer, akin to the comorbidities that require specific care in the older cancer population, the treatment team needs to pay careful attention to promoting normal development (COSA 2014).
 This requires personalised assessments and management involving a multidisciplinary, disease-specific, developmentally targeted approach that adheres to the following principles:

-- understanding the developmental stages of adolescence and supporting normal adolescent health and development alongside cancer management - understanding and supporting the rights of young women - · communication skills and information delivery that are appropriate to the young person - meeting the needs of all involved, including the young person, their carers and their family - working with educational institutions and workplaces - considering survivorship and palliative care needs.
+- understanding the developmental stages of adolescence and supporting normal adolescent health and development alongside cancer management - understanding and supporting the rights of young people - communication skills and information delivery that are appropriate to the young person - meeting the needs of all involved, including the young person, their carers and their family - working with educational institutions and workplaces - considering survivorship and palliative care needs.